Overview

 Step 5: Check Your Waist-to-Height Ratio

-Waist-to-height ratio is one of the simplest alternative metrics to BMI, requiring just two measurements, and many studies suggest it correlates more strongly with cardiovascular and metabolic risk than BMI alone.
-A commonly cited guideline is keeping your waist circumference under half your height.
+Waist-to-height ratio is one of the simplest alternatives to BMI, needing just two measurements, and many studies suggest it correlates more strongly with cardiovascular and metabolic risk than BMI alone.
+A commonly cited guideline: keep your waist circumference under half your height.

 Calculate yours with the Waist-to-Height Ratio Calculator and compare against the 0.5 benchmark.